How to Trick Your Child to Shower

 Go to page two for the rest of the tips to get your child to take a shower

 Trick your child to shower at night by handing glow sticks.
 Turn off the lights in the room and have a fun water show in the dark.
 Make sure to supervise to avoid any slipping accidents.

 Swim in the shower

 Goggles, snorkels and floaters are great tools to use when you trick your child to shower.
-Your little tadpole will have a great time pretending to be in some beach or huge swimming pool while in the bathroom.
+Your little tadpole will have a great time pretending to be on some beach or huge swimming pool while in the bathroom.

 Step in the shower

 Most children hate going to the shower because they are scared.
 Trick your child to shower by getting wet too.
-Stepping in the shower with your children will make shower time less of a hassle and more of a bonding experience.
+Stepping in the shower with your children will make shower timeless of a hassle and more of a bonding experience.
 It is best to shower in your underwear though or you might be asked endless anatomy questions.

 Tick off the day in the calendar every time your child takes a shower without too much fuss.
-Once a full week has passed, offer him a reward – like extended TV hours, a trip to the park, or a home cooked meal.
+Once a full week has passed, offer him a reward – like extended TV hours, a trip to the park, or a home-cooked meal.
 If your child thinks the rewards are too trivial, make it 15 days or a full month of fuss-free shower days and buy the most wanted toy or video game.
 Use this trick as the last resort though.

 How do you trick your child to shower?
 Were all of your tricks effective?
-Tell us your experience.
+Tell us about your experience.
 Make your kids more conscious about personal hygiene by letting them view this video too: